BriannaD23/BriannaD23/README.md

 ###

-<p align="left">My name is Brianna aka Breezy and I'm a  Front-end Dev from Cambridge, MA.
-I currently reside in Dallas, Texas</p>
+<p align="left">My name is Brianna aka Breezy and I'm a  Front-end Dev that currently resides in Dallas, Texas</p>

 ###